YuriSamp/readme-translator/README.md

 ### Running the application.

-Then, run the application in the command line in any file with readme want and it will translate
+Then, run the application in the command line in any file with readme and it will translate

 ```bash
 translate-me